qooxdoo/qooxdoo/documentation/manual/source/pages/development/skeletons.rst

 Website
 -------

-This is an alternative to working with the :doc:`Website </pages/website>` library directly. %{Website} provides a single-file library for download which contains all the code that encompasses its API.
-You then just go ahead in your own code using this API in a way that suits you, e.g. by adding custom code in an HTML page that also loads the library.
+This is an alternative to working with the :doc:`Website </pages/website>` library directly, which is a single-file download containing all the %{Website} API.
+If you deploy the download you use its API in your own code in a way that suits you, e.g. by adding custom code in an HTML page that also loads the library.

+Getting started
+^^^^^^^^^^^^^^^

-The 'website' skeleton provides you with the exact same scenario, pre-built.
-It contains the %{Website} library, and an index.html that contains code using it.
-You can just open the HTML file in a browser and see the default application running.
-You can then start extending it in the index.html file directly, or create other %{JS} files that use it, and include those in the HTML file.
+The 'website' skeleton provides you with the same development model, with additional options.
+It contains a pre-built version of the Website library.
+You can just open the contained index.html file in a browser and see the default application running (If this is not the case and you just get an "Application needs generation..." message, just run ``generate.py`` on the shell).
+Then you start extending it, either in the index.html file directly or by creating other %{JS} files that use it, and include those in the HTML file.

-This all matches pretty much what somebody would do that just downloaded the Website library to his local machine.
-In both cases you are using a static library file, and take care of organizing your code yourself.
-But the 'website' skeleton provides you with a few features that go beyond this:
+Both approaches (download or skeleton) pretty much match up, with the skeleton giving you a little head start.
+In both cases you are using a static library file, and take care of organizing your application code yourself.
+The 'website' skeleton provides you with a few features that go beyond this:

-* You can *re-create* the library file (located in *script/*), by running the ``generate.py build`` job.
+* You can *re-create* the library file (located in *script/*), by running the ``generate.py [build-min]`` job.
 This is interesting if you e.g. upgrade to a new qooxdoo SDK and want to make sure you are working against the latest code.
 * You can create a *non-optimized* version of the library, if you want to debug into its code.
-This is achieved by running the ``generate.py source`` job.
+This is achieved by running the ``generate.py build`` job.
+Mind, though, that you then need to include *q.js* in your HTML code (rather than *q.min.js* which is the minified version).
-* You can *extend* the set of classes you want to work with, by changing the configuration of the ``build`` job.
-This is interesting if you want to take your application beyond the low-level layer, e.g. by including GUI elements.
-* You can create a custom *Apiviewer*, by running the ``generate.py api`` job.
-This is interesting if you want to have an offline API reference close-by.

 Included layers
 ^^^^^^^^^^^^^^^

-* Runtime Abstraction (partially)
-* Low-Level (partially)
+* See the :doc:`%{Website} </pages/website>` documentation.

 .. _pages/development/skeletons#basic:

 Server
 ------
 For applications running in "browserless" or server-side environments such as node.js and Rhino.
+The skeleton follows the normal qooxdoo development model, so you have a *source/* folder with classes and resources, and can create *source* and *build* versions of your app.
+It also supports other development jobs like *"test"*, *"api"* or *"lint"*.
+The special job *"library"* allows you to re-create the %{Server} library locally.

-Inherits from `qx.application.Basic <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.application.Basic>`_
+Inherits from `qx.application.Basic <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.application.Basic>`_.

-Included layers
+Getting started
 ^^^^^^^^^^^^^^^

-* Core
+This skeleton depends on a generated Server library, located in *script/*.
+If this was not delivered with your SDK you can create it locally, by running ``generate.py library``.
+(If you intend to create multiple 'server' skeletons, you might want to change to *${QOOXDOO_PATH}/component/standalone/server* and invoke ``generate.py build``.
+This will generate the library for further 'server' skeletons).

+The library will be used together with the application code to make up the final application.
+You need to generate the application first, e.g. by running ``generate.py source``.
+The generated source file is saved under *source/script/<custom>.js*, the build file (with ``generate.py build``) under *build/script/<custom>.js*.
+Those files can then be executed.

 Invoking the application
 ^^^^^^^^^^^^^^^^^^^^^^^^